 - The Prisoner.
 Who is Number One?
 You are, Number Six.

-- In Star Trek: Deep Space Nine, the Dominion is rules by the Changeling Founders, a race of shapeshifters.
+- In Star Trek: Deep Space Nine, the Dominion is ruled by the Changeling Founders, a race of shapeshifters.
 The Founders' contempt for "solids" means that they avoid interaction with non-Changelings, save for their Vorta and Jem'Hadar underlings.
 Most of them cloister themselves in the Great Link, with a small number serving as spies, infiltrators, or Dominion representatives.
 It's apparent that several races that have been victimised by, or even belong to the Dominion believe that the Founders are just a myth (which carries the implication that for any who don't believe that the Vorta run the show, the identity of the Dominion's leaders is a mystery).

 - The "ruler" of Sigil the Lady of Pain in Planescape is seen partially, but direct interaction tends to be a bad idea.